michal1010/blockchain-project-tudelft/README.md

 4. Proof-of-work is executed.
 5. The block is validated and appended to the chain.

+Mining starts only after all configured teammate keys have been discovered.
 If a new valid block is received while mining, the current mining task is cancelled and restarted on top of the new chain tip.

 #### Consensus